See this page in: English

-Leafminers are insects that feed within leaves, producing large patches or winding tunnels of dead tissue.
-These mines are opaque initially and then later turn brown.
+- Leafminers feed within leaves, producing large patches or winding tunnels of dead tissue.
+These mines are opaque at first, then turn brown.

-- The most commonly encountered leafminer species in Minnesota vegetable gardens are the spinach leafminer, Pegomya hyoscyami, and the vegetable (serpentine) leafminer, Liromyza sativae.
+- The most common leafminer species in Minnesota vegetable gardens are the spinach leafminer and the vegetable (serpentine) leafminer.

 - The spinach leafminer feeds on spinach, Swiss chard, tomato, cucumber and celery.